-Student Attendance was in-line with the national average at 93.8%.
+Student Attendance was in-line with the national average at 92.6%.
 This is in part a result of the work undertaken by the Attendance Support Officer and the use of truancy call.
 In addition, the school has a Wessex House group for dealing with persistent absences.
-During the lockdown periods every effort was made to keep in touch with all students and to encourage attendance for online lessons when these took place, with the year group teams playing a major role in this effort.
-In addition, the school was open for the students classified as vulnerable and for the children of key worker students during the latest national lockdown.